nonlocal-lia/sentiment-analysis-project/README.md

 ![neutral_bigram_word_cloud](/images/neutral_bigram_frequency_cloud.png)

-As we can see the differences in the data are very subtle.
+As we can see the differences in the data are very subtle and might be difficult for traditional models to pick up on.

 ##### *Mutual Information Score*